ddgope/Udacity-Capstone-Heart-Failure-Prediction/README.md

 ## Screen Recording
 The screen recording can be found [here](https://youtu.be/gFxeAVxdrUc) and it shows the project in action.
 More specifically, the screencast demonstrates:
+- What is the project about and what is execpted from predication
+- Two different types of Model using Hpyerparameter and AutoML
-- A working model
+- Find the best working model
-- Demo of the deployed  model
+- Demo of the deployed best model
 - Demo of a sample request sent to the endpoint and its response

 ## Comments and future improvements